-The colors of the Dutch flag are red, white and blue -- there's no orange at all.
-But around the world, the Netherlands are closely identified with orange, of all colors.
+The colors of the Dutch flag are red, white, and blue—there's no orange at all.
+But around the world, the Netherlands is closely identified with orange, of all colors.
 They wear it on days of national pride, and their sports teams' uniforms are almost all a bright orange hue.

 It may seem odd, but there's some interesting history behind the affection Netherlanders have for this particular color.

-But first, it's worth exploring why, if the Dutch are so obsessed with orange, their flag is a tricolor red, white and blue?
-The Netherlands has the oldest tricolor flag (the French and German flags are a few other examples), which the country adopted in 1572 during its War of Independence.
+But first, it's worth exploring why, if the Dutch are so obsessed with orange, their flag is a tri-color red, white, and blue.
+The Netherlands has the oldest tricolor flag (the French and German flags are a few other examples) which the country adopted in 1574 during its War of Independence.
 The colors came from the Prince of Nassau's coat of arms.

 Despite its failure to become a part of the Dutch flag, orange remains a huge part of Dutch culture.
 The orange craze can be traced back to the very roots of the Netherlands: Orange is the color of the Dutch royal family.